dumpconf - Configure panic or PSW restart action

 The dumpconf service configures the action to be taken if a kernel panic or PSW restart occurs.

-The service is installed as systemd unit and reads the configuration file /etc/sysconfig/dumpconf.
+The service is installed as a systemd unit and reads the configuration file /etc/sysconfig/dumpconf.

-Note: kdump does not depend on dumpconf and can neither be enabled nor disabled with dumpconf.
-If kdump has been set up for your production system, dump tools as configured with dumpconf are used only if the integrity check for kdump fails.
+Note: kdump does not depend on dumpconf and cannot be enabled or disabled with dumpconf.
+If kdump was set up for your production system, dump tools as configured with dumpconf are used only if the integrity check for kdump fails.
 With kdump set up, you can use dumpconf to enable or disable backup dump tools.
 See also Failure recovery and backup tools.

 dumpconf systemd service syntax